malmolina/Swift-UVOT-Pipeline/README.md

 1) Fixes minor bugs in `uvot_deep.py` (see `uvot_deep_mm.py`) as described below, and
 2) Creates a pipeline to automatically create mosaics of calibrated UVOT images for multiple objects using downloaded HEASARC data.

-`uvot_deep_mm.py` Update
+`uvot_deep_mm.py` Update (September 2021)
 ----------
-This code is basically the same as the `uvot_deep.py` code created by Lea Hagen, with three minor changes:
+This code is an updated version of the `uvot_deep.py` code created by Lea Hagen.
+The changes are listed below:

 1) Windowed frames are no longer included in the uvotimsum command (which caused fatal errors in uvot_deep)
 2) If the large scale structure correction map (LSS image) is misaligned, the program now aligns the image to the sky (counts) image to allow the program to continue to run smoothly
 3) If ALL frames in a given filter are windowed frames, the code logs the information in swift_uvot.log, which is in the directory that holds the original `uvot_deep_mm.py` copy.
 The final images for that filter are not made, and any empty files associated with that filter are deleted.
+4) If a uat file cannot be created, the observation is skipped and the action is recorded in swift_uvot.log.
+5) The time-dependent throughput loss is corrected for each frame before stacking.
+6) The dead-time correction is applied to each frame before stacking.
+7) 1x1 binned images are re-binned to 2x2 binning so they can be included in the final mosaic.

 This allows for a smooth run of uvot_deep over multiple objects, regardless of data types or any issues with the LSS images.

 In order to run this patch, uvot_deep must be appropriately set up (Including the HEASEARC FTOOLS and CALDB).
+Note that only the pre-compiled binary version is needed to run `swift_uvot_pipeline.py`.
 As a consequence, the original instructions are attached at the end.
 Additionally, the package `reproject` is required.
 This is a program that can be installed using `pip` in python3.

 Required packages: astropy, reproject